SeunghyunYoo90/DepAnalysis/README.md

 # Depression Analysis
 predicting depression
-this file is made to try many plans to make depression analysis model
+\n this file is made to try many plans to make depression analysis model